Statric/dedaptive/README.md

 #> 1    0    1    0
 #> 2    0    1    1
 ```

-We want to generate a data set with the same relations as between
-variables as in `screenMental` without using any real data (also not the
-age and sex).
-Consequently, we first have to simulate sex and age
-values.
-To this end, we compute estimates for the portions of women and
-men (distribution of sex) and sex-specific kernel-densities
-(distribution of age conditional on the sex) using the data
-`screenMental`.
-Given these estimations first sex and then age values
-are simulated.
-These procedure can be performed with the function
-`simulateSexAge` below:

 Our goal, however, is to create an entire data set that reflects the
 same relationships between variables as in `screenMental`, without